Bastiani/graphql-blog/README.md

 }
 ```

+_backend_ steps:

-On _backend_ i change dependencies from my boilerplate to:
+i change dependencies from my boilerplate to:

 ```
 "dependencies": {